 Your Lender (Ask For an Extended Payment Plan)

 It’s hard to think of a payday lender as a payday loan organization of the helpful sort, but lenders in many states are required to offer relief if you ask for it.
 This usually comes in the form of an extended payment plan, or EPP.
 These plans are an alternative to rolling over a payday loan.
-An EPP will usually allow you to pay in several installments, often with a lower interest rate.
+An EPP usually allows you to pay in several installments, often with a lower interest rate.

 Many states require payday lenders to offer EPPs.
 Payday lenders who are members of the Community Financial Services Association of America (CFSA), a national association of payday lenders, are required to offer an EPP.